 Real Estate Transactions and Estates

-I have seen many situations where a real estate contract is signed and then we soon discover that the person who signed the contract to sell the real estate is not the same person who is listed in public records as holding title.
-Once we begin asking questions, we soon find out that the title holder has passed away and this person was a spouse, child, or executor who signed the contract.
+We have seen many situations where a real estate contract is signed just before something goes wrong.
+Many discover that the person who signed the contract to sell a property is not the same person who holds the title.
+Once we begin asking questions, we soon find out that the title holder has passed away.
+The person selling the property is actually the spouse, child, or executor.
+This causes whole real estate transactions to fall apart all the time.

-Where do we go from there?
-Well, let me answer that with the most stereotypical lawyer answer: it depends.
-Although a stereotype, this answer apples to this situation incredibly well because there are many factors that will play into the process of closing on that contract.
-For example, here are a few questions we would ask the seller:
+What do you do then?
+Well, it depends.
+As generic as it may sound, this answer greatly applies to this situation.
+There are many factors that may play into the process of closing on that contract.
+For example, here are a few questions to ask the seller:

 - Did the decedent have a Will?